Option 1: Spend the day sightseeing

 You could also stay somewhere like Camden – have a look at our neighbourhood guide to find out more.

 Have you got any London recommendations to add to our list, or must-visit places for a day trip?
 If so tell us where and why by leaving a comment below.
+Or get in the mood with our London Spotify playlist.

 And if you’re looking for things to do this weekend in London – visit our London page to find out what’s on and where.